giantswarm/docs/sources/installation/gettingstarted.md

     $ swarm up

-If you want to do it in smaller steps use the `create` and `start` commands:

-    $ swarm create

-    $ swarm start -d

-You can optionaly specify an app-name.
-Without a specifing app name we examine the local `swarm.json`.

-While it's starting (which may take a while) you may check its status with the `status` command:
+While it's starting you may check its status with the `status` command from a new shell:

     $ swarm status
     App helloworld is starting!